Mommy-Of-Light/ghd-python/README.md

 ## ⚙️ Configuration

-No configuration needed for this project
+No configuration needed for this project for now

 ---